MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 }
 ```

-##  Getting a coordinatesystem
+## Getting a coordinate system

-We define a right-hand coordinate system aligned with the QR code at the top left of the top left fast detection square.
+We define a right-hand coordinate system aligned with the QR code at the top left corner of the fast detection square in the top left.
 The coordinate system is shown below.
-The Z-axis is pointing into the paper (not shown) ( When in unity the z-axis is out of the paper and left handed).
+The Z-axis is pointing into the paper (not shown), but in Unity the z-axis is out of the paper and left-handed.

 A SpatialCoordinateSystem is defined that is aligned as shown.
-This coordinate system can be obtained from the platform using the new '''RS5''' API Windows::Perception::Spatial::Preview::SpatialGraphInteropPreview::CreateCoordinateSystemForNode.
+This coordinate system can be obtained from the platform using the API *Windows::Perception::Spatial::Preview::SpatialGraphInteropPreview::CreateCoordinateSystemForNode*.

 ![QR code coordinate system](images/Qr-coordinatesystem.png)

-From QRCode^ Code object the following code shows how to create a rectangle and put it in QR coordinate system
+From QRCode^ Code object, the following code shows how to create a rectangle and put it in QR coordinate system:

 ```cpp
 // Creates a 2D rectangle in the x-y plane, with the specified properties.